john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 > Noise is the discrepancy between the true amount of light $s_i$ being measured at pixel $i$, and the corresponding measured pixel value $x_i$.

 In the following subsections, we expand on this definition with a review of the most common noise models in digital mammograph.
 Then, we describe the predominate types of noises encountered in digital mammography.
 Next, we introduce the most frequently applied denoising methods in low-dose X-ray mammography.
-Finally, we conduct an evaluation to determine the denoiser that produces
+Finally, we conduct an evaluation to determine the denoiser that produces the best results.

 ## Noise Models